maw1a/zicuro-assignment/README.md

 `ERROR: Unexpected 'Editor cannot be used as a JSX component'`

 If you face this error make the changes according to this code snippet

 ```
 import {
   Editor as _Editor, // replace this line
+  EditorProps, // add this line
   EditorState,
   RichUtils,
   DraftModel,